 7 Ways to Use Cabinetry to Carry Your Style Throughout Your Home

 As permanent fixtures in your home, cabinets provide utility and beauty not only to kitchens, but also pantries, laundry rooms, bathrooms, home office spaces, and more.
 As you cultivate the interior design of your home, consider these seven ways to use cabinetry to carry your style throughout your living space.

 1. Design a buffet, butler’s pantry, or beverage bar

 Coffee, tea, or wine?
-A butler’s pantry, hutch, buffet, or beverage station is perfect for entertaining, giving you with extra room to prepare appetizers and drinks and making it easy for guests to help themselves.
+A butler’s pantry, hutch, buffet, or beverage station is perfect for entertaining.
+They give you extra room to prepare appetizers and drinks and make it easy for guests to help themselves.
 A convenient place to store glasses and linens, these cabinets help fully utilize the corners and niches near your kitchen.